International relations: Power blocs

 The existence of power blocs in international relations is a significant factor related to polarity.
 During the Cold War, the alignment of several nations to one side or another based on ideological differences or national interests has become an endemic feature of international relations.
-Unlike prior, shorter-term blocs, the Western and Soviet blocs sought to spread their national ideological differences to other nations.
+Unlike prior, shorter-term blocs, the Western and Eastern Blocs sought to spread their national ideological differences to other nations.
 Leaders like US President Harry S. Truman under the Truman Doctrine believed it was necessary to spread democracy whereas the Warsaw Pact under Soviet policy sought to spread communism.
-After the Cold War, and the dissolution of the ideologically homogeneous Eastern bloc still gave rise to others such as the South-South Cooperation movement.
+After the Cold War, and the dissolution of the ideologically homogeneous Eastern Bloc still gave rise to others such as the South-South Cooperation movement.

 Polarity

 Polarity in international relations refers to the arrangement of power within the international system.
 The concept arose from bipolarity during the Cold War, with the international system dominated by the conflict between two superpowers, and has been applied retrospectively by theorists.
-However, the term bipolar was notably used by Stalin who said he saw the international system as a bipolar one with two opposing powerbases and ideologies.
+However, the term bipolar was notably used by Stalin who said he saw the international system as a bipolar one with two opposing power bases and ideologies.
 Consequently, the international system prior to 1945 can be described as multipolar, with power being shared among great powers.

 The collapse of the Soviet Union in 1991 had led to unipolarity, with the United States as a sole superpower, although many refuse to acknowledge the fact.
-China's continued rapid economic growth—it became the world's second-largest economy in 2010—respectable international position, and the power the Chinese Government exerts over its people (consisting of the largest population in the world), resulted in debate over whether China is now a superpower or a possible candidate in the future.
-However, China's strategic force unable of projecting power beyond its region and its nuclear arsenal of 250 warheads (compared to 7,700 of the United States) mean that the unipolarity will persist in the policy-relevant future.
+China's continued rapid economic growth—it became the world's second-largest economy in 2010—respectable international position, and the power the Chinese government exerts over its people (consisting of the second largest population in the world), resulted in debate over whether China is now a superpower or a possible candidate in the future.
+However, China's strategic force unable of projecting power beyond its region and its nuclear arsenal of 250 warheads (compared to 7,315+ of the United States) mean that the unipolarity will persist in the policy-relevant future.

 Several theories of international relations draw upon the idea of polarity.
 The balance of power was a concept prevalent in Europe prior to the First World War, the thought being that by balancing power blocs it would create stability and prevent war.
 Theories of the balance of power gained prominence again during the Cold War, being a central mechanism of Kenneth Waltz's neorealism.
-Here, the concepts of balancing (rising in power to counter another) and bandwagonning (siding with another) are developed.
+Here, the concepts of balancing (rising in power to counter another) and bandwagoning (siding with another) are developed.